As hard as we try to prevent unqualified prospects from entering our sales process at IMPACT, it still happens — more than we’d like to admit.

-It may be possible to monitor the sales-readiness of leads manually when your organization is small and doesn’t have many leads, but it’s more effective to have one person monitoring and identifying the sales-readiness of leads in real time as you grow as an organization.
+It may be possible to monitor the sales-readiness of leads manually when your organization is small and doesn’t have many leads, but as you grow as an organization, it’s more effective to have one person monitoring and identifying the readiness of inbound sales leads in real-time.

 Lead scoring helps determine which leads get fast-tracked and which get put on the shelf, using assigned values that correlate each lead’s professional information, such as job title, industry, and company size with the behaviors they’ve exhibited on your site.